matrix-org/matrix-spec-proposals/proposals/2516-new-type-for-voice-messages.md

 In order to provide awesome voice messages, they need to be treated differently from generic audio files.

 For example, WhatsApp renders them differenty, to highlight that they are a way of communication.
 WhatsApp also always force-downloads them, because like a text message, they should be available to consume as early as possible.
 This lets the recipient know at a glance that they are being expected to listen to the voice messages now, instead of later.

+Matrix voice messages should reinforce the authenticity, originality and potential urgency of the audio content.

 So, I propose to introduce a new message type `m.voice` with the same contents as `m.audio`, but to be handled slightly differently.

 ### Related links:
 - [A long-standing issue on Riot Web that calls for voice messages